EconometricInstitute/feb22012-programming-website/data/week2/1-random-numbers.md

 ```

 ## Random events
 A Random object can also be used to create random doubles, using the `nextDouble` method of the Random class.
-For example, this allows us to generate a random variable that is uniformly distributed over the interval [0, 1].
+For example, this allows us to generate a random variable that is uniformly distributed over the half-open interval [0, 1) (the upper bound is not included).
 Such a random variable can be used to simulate random events, as follows

 Suppose that
-- There is 0.1 probability it rains (10%)
+- There is a 0.1 probability it rains (10%)
-- There is 0.3 probability it snows (30%)
+- There is a 0.3 probability it snows (30%)
-- There is 0.6 probability the sun shines (60%)
+- There is a 0.6 probability the sun shines (60%)

 Let's create a weather forecast using these probabilities.